Kiruel/flx-qrcode/README.md

 # flx-qrcode

 ## Install
-add to your project jayuda:flx-qrcode
+add to your project kiruel:flx-qrcode

 ## Usage
 HTML template to display qrcode